builtforzero/cas-submission-tool/README.md

-# sass-submission-form
+# Symptom Alert System for Shelters (SASS): Submission Tool

-Covid-19 Symptom Alert System for Shelters (SASS)
+Web app based on the tool developed by the [Minnesota Heading Home Alliance](https://headinghomealliance.com/symptom-alert-system-for-shelters-sass/).